Calibrated Surrogate Losses for Adversarially Robust Classification: Examples

 \section{Examples}

 Several examples of loss functions are shown in Figure~\ref{fig:loss}.
 For each base surrogate $\phi$, we consider the shifted surrogate $\phi_\beta(\alpha) \define \phi(\alpha - \beta)$ with the horizontal shift parameter $\beta$.
-The ramp, sigmoid, modified squared losses are examples of nonconvex and quasiconcave even losses when $\beta \geq 0$, while the hinge, logistic, and squared losses are examples of convex losses.
-We show ($\phi_\gamma$,$\calFlin$)-calibration functions in this subsection.
-Detailed derivations of the calibration functions and the proofs of quasiconcavity are deferred to Appendix~\ref{sec:calibration-function}.
+The ramp, sigmoid, modified squared losses are examples of nonconvex losses satisfying Assumption~\ref{assump:qccv-ccr} when $\beta \geq 0$, while the hinge, logistic, and squared losses are examples of convex losses.
+We show $(\phi_\gamma,\calFlin)$-calibration functions in this subsection.\footnote{ In this section, we call $\delta_\rho(\epsilon)$ defined in Lemma~\ref{lem:calibration-iff-condition} as the calibration function instead of $\bar\delta(\epsilon, \eta, x)$ with a slight abuse of terminology. } As a result, we will see that the ramp, sigmoid, and modified squared losses are calibrated with appropriate shift parameters.\footnote{ After modifying the definition of calibration (Definition~\ref{def:calibrated-loss}), the admissible shift parameters slightly differ from the published version~\citep{Bao:2020b}.
+Specifically, the shift parameter range for the ramp loss has been changed from $0 < \beta <2$, and for the modified squared loss from $0 \leq \beta < 1$.
+It remains the same for the sigmoid loss. } Detailed derivations of the calibration functions and the proofs of quasiconcavity are deferred to Appendix~\ref{sec:calibration-function}.